MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

 - Manage permission mappings from source to destination

 To use this feature, you must create a new user in the Microsoft 365 admin center, then assign them the Migration Administrator role.
 This role allows access to only to Migration Manager.

-This role isn’t required, and you can continue to use Migration Manager as you currently do today.
+TYou can continue to use Migration Manager as you currently do today.
 Your projects will continue to work normally.

+## What's new

-#### What's new and coming soon to [Migration Manager](mm-whats-new.md).
+- What's new and coming soon to [Migration Manager](mm-whats-new.md).

-#### What's new and coming soon to [SharePoint Migration Tool (SPMT)](new-and-improved-features-in-the-sharepoint-migration-tool.md)
+- What's new and coming soon to [SharePoint Migration Tool (SPMT)](new-and-improved-features-in-the-sharepoint-migration-tool.md)

 #### Mover retirement